Film Production Certificate

 Challenge yourself beyond simply taking a filmmaking class or two.
 Our optional, non-degree Certificate Program in Film Production helps you advance from a beginning to advanced level, while supporting you in creating a portfolio of work that showcases your achievements as an emerging filmmaker.
 You may be at any stage of your formal education (pre-college, in college, post-college, pre-graduate school) to enroll.
 There are no prerequisites.
 See How and When to Apply below.

 More than 70 individuals have completed the Certificate program since its founding in 1994.
 Many of our alumni are actively working in film locally and in larger markets as media artists and/or industry professionals.
 Some have gone on to successfully complete graduate level film programs.
 Others have combined their love of filmmaking with careers in teaching, writing and related areas.

 As a Certificate student, you will receive ongoing advising and mentorship from faculty and staff, and be invited to special Certificate Program events and screenings.
-Upon completion of the program, you will become eligible for mentorships, internships, and entry-level employment opportunities.

 Move along at your own pace and take up to six years to complete the requirements below.
 This is a pay-as-you-go program, meaning that you pay for each class as you take it rather than pay tuition for the entirety of the program.